tigergraph/ecosys/k8s/docs/03-deploy/tigergraph-on-eks.md

 kubectl wait --for=condition=complete --timeout=15m  job/${YOUR_CLUSTER_NAME}-upgrade-job --namespace ${YOUR_NAMESPACE}
 ```

+For detailed information about upgrading TigerGraph clusters, refer to [Upgrading a TigerGraph cluster](../04-manage/tigergraph-upgrade.md).

 ## Update system configurations and license of the TigerGraph cluster

 Use the following command to update the system configurations of the TigerGraph cluster: